Easy vegan fried “rice” made with quinoa for a fresh variation! Packed with fresh vegetables and edamame protein for a complete meal or side.

 - If you haven’t already done so, cook your quinoa according to package instructions and set aside.
 Steam the peas and edamame on the stove top and set aside.

-- Heat avocado oil in a large sauté pan over medium high heat.
+- Heat the avocado oil in a large sauté pan over medium high heat.

-- Add the onion and carrot and cook for ~2-3 minutes, until vibrant and tender crisp.
+- Add the onion and carrot and cook for ~2-3 minutes, until they’re vibrant and tender crisp.

-- Add in 2 cups of cooked quinoa and tamari stir-fry for about 2 minutes.
+- Add in 2 cups of cooked quinoa and Tamari and stir-fry everything for about 2 minutes.

 - Finally, add in the peas and edamame.
 Toss everything together until the peas and edamame are warmed throughout.
 Taste and season with additional Himalayan sea salt and black pepper, if desired.

 - Top with additional green onion and serve immediately.
-Store leftovers in the fridge for 3-5 days and reheat before serving.
+Store leftovers in the refrigerator for 3-5 days and reheat before serving.

 - Category: Entree, Side